The Air Conditioner is not always included in a 'standard' or log book service, so it can be easily neglected.

 Remember your air conditioning system does not only cool your vehicle but in addition one of its primary functions is to remove the humidity from the cabin.
 So it is good practice to use your air conditioner in winter to keep your windscreen free of fog which impairs your visibility.

 When driving on the open road it is always a good idea to have your car air conditioner set to "flow through" ventilation and not "recirculate".
 This is due to the fact that .5% by volume of CO2 is dangerous and mat cause drowsiness and headaches.

 Research statistics from the Police Accident Investigation Branch indicate that a large percentage of vehicles involved Country Road Accidents have in fact had their Air Conditioners turned onto "Recirculate".

 It is good practice to get a full air conditioning service at least every two years.
 Try and do this before the hotter months start, as this will ensure that you are not caught out by a sudden heat wave at the start of the season.

-A car air-conditioning system can be a breeding ground for harmful bacteria and fungus.
-This is particularly important for sufferers of asthma or allergies.
+The many hidden crevices, combined with the moisture build up and contant temerature variation in a car air-conditioning system, can be a breeding ground for harmful bacteria and fungus.
+This is particularly important for anyone who is prone to allergies or sufferers of asthma.

 For an informative video on cabin air filters and your health please click here.